 MES4220 - Topics in Arabic Studies II

-The course is based on reading, analysis, and discussion of selected texts in Arabic and secondary literature in English.
-Training in methodology, team work, essay writing, and oral presentation is an integral part of the course.
+The course is based on reading, analysis, and discussion of select primary texts in Arabic and, where appropriate, relevant secondary literature.
+Training in methodology, essay writing, and oral presentation is an integral part of the course.